 What is ReadSpeaker?

-ReadSpeaker is a reading and studying tool for Canvas.
-The suite includes four products:
+ReadSpeaker comprises a suite of reading and studying tools located in Canvas.
+It includes four products:

 These tools are available for all students and faculty to use.